23critters/StyleSelect/README.md

 The following methods are availible publicly:

     getSelected: (array)    retrieve the value and text of the selected StyleSelect
+	getSelectElem: (object)		returns the select box we're using for StyleSelect
     rebuild: (void)         rebuild the StyleSelect to its default state

 Known bugs
 -----------------

-	* If list is opened with enter key, you can't close it when hitting the enter key
+	* None! \o/

 Notes
 -----------------
+Version 1.5

+	* Fixed bug: when using rebuild(), old events weren't removed properly.
+	* Fixed bug: when opening the list with the enter key, one couldn't close it when selecting an item with the enter key
+	* Fixed bug: lists that grew upwards got the wrong max-height the second time one clicked them
+	* New public method: getSelectElem() returns the select box we're using for StyleSelect
+	* Added option: {r: "root"}, now you should never encounter css-conflicts

 Version 1.4

 	* Added option to add title-attribute to the list (taken from option.text)